-The Ultrafast Photoemission Endstation (UPE) at ALLS, INRS-EMT, explores transient electronic and structural properties of quantum matter on femtosecond timescales.
-The ultimate goal of UPE is to develop optical "knobs" to control the properties of quantum materials on-demand.
+The Time-Resolved ARPES (TR-ARPES) endstation at ALLS, INRS-EMT, explores transient electronic and structural properties of quantum matter on femtosecond timescales.
+Our ultimate goal is to develop optical "knobs" to control the properties of quantum materials on-demand.

-The UPE is equipped with an in-house time- and angle-resolved photoemission (TR-ARPES) system, provided by SPECS, which relies on a next-generation electron hemispherical analyzer (super-wide 2D momentum mapping), closed-cycle cryostat (sample temperature 15-1100 K), and fully-motorized five-axis manipulator.
+We have an in-house time- and angle-resolved photoemission (TR-ARPES) system, provided by SPECS, which relies on a next-generation electron hemispherical analyzer (super-wide 2D momentum mapping), closed-cycle cryostat (sample temperature 10-1100 K), and fully-motorized five-axis manipulator.
 Additional characterizations of the equilibrium and out-of-equilibrium properties of quantum materials are carried out at synchrotron and free-electron-laser facilities.

 A list of available research projects can be found here